Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 [https://support.mozilla.org/en-US/kb/containers](https://support.mozilla.org/en-US/kb/containers)

 ### Edge
-Microsoft Edge browser opens a new instance when you open it.
+Microsoft Edge browser opens a new instance when starting the browser.
 Track one character per instance.<br><br>

 ### Other browser
 Just search the web how to open a new instance of that browser and track on character per instance.